 The façade is designed to avoid large blank wall space.
+The front façade is design as the front wall as well as the Narragansett Street wall side.

 Finding: The façade is designed to avoid large blank wall space.

 c) Roofs shall be designed to maintain the New England village character.
 All new buildings and additions shall have pitched or gabled roofs to the extent possible.
 If a pitched roof is not practical, false building fronts shall be used to imitate pitched roofs.
 Accessory buildings, canopies, and other structures shall have roof lines that are visually compatible with the roof line of the principal building.